skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Battle: Soldier x 3 (0 AP)

 * Quina must be knocked out in this battle, so don't cast Bio before having done so!
-* Hopefully everyone survived all of the battles and gained AP as follow:
+* Hopefully everyone survived all of the battles and gained AP as follows:

 | Character | Ability | AP points |
 |-----------|---------|:---------:|